TaylorVellios/PokemonSQL/README.md

 ![diag1](https://user-images.githubusercontent.com/14188580/118700703-91b04780-b7d8-11eb-8bb0-a31491542d0d.PNG)

 As it currently stands, there is no good reason why we can't combine both Pokemon_Stats and Pokemon_Details into one large table other than for the sake of simplicity and exhibition.</br>

+5.18.2021
+Hey!
+Thank you for checking out my work in progress.</br>
+Coming soon:
+* Moves - all moves and which pokemon can learn them
+* adding further details that most online services don't provide for further classification of characters (Tier of Pokemon: Basic, Mythical, etc, Gen)